Productivity Hacks for Homesteaders

 That is pretty life-changing if you ask me.

-Don’t look at the entire basement.
-You will only quit before you begin.
-Break your basement up into small sections and complete just one step at a time.
-By doing this you are dividing this huge job up into bite-sized tasks that can be easily done without completely freaking you out.
+By doing this, you are dividing this huge job up into bite-sized tasks that can be quickly done without completely freaking you out.

 a young woman from behind with her hands on her hips overlooking the water